 Your Role: Lead Community Manager @Ocean Drive Studio.
 My role is to keep players up to date with all things Ocean Drive Games!
 You’ll see me regularly writing blog posts, managing our social presence, and occasionally livestreaming!

 What else?: I spent several years livestreaming as a profession long before I entered the video game industry.
 Back in 2014 I became a Twitch Partner and my success with streaming came mainly in the form of playing new MMORPGs as they came out.
 I’m a huge MMORPG enthusiast, and I’m hoping that one day I’ll have the opportunity to work on my own.

 Coincidentally, my foray into the gaming industry came as a chance opportunity back in early 2019 when I was regularly streaming Nexon’s new MMO MapleStory 2.
-My community egged me on to pursue a job hiring listing at Nexon that had appeared and a few months later I found myself moving across the country to restart my life!

 I used to really enjoy playing tabletop games but since moving away from my hometown I don’t have anyone to play them with anymore.
 I really enjoy shows in general including original series (I recently watched through Alice in Borderland which was great) but even more so I enjoy seasonal anime.
 I also love learning about new tech and if I have to choose between coffee and tea I elect tea!